 Starting Your Flock of Geese

 Geese are loyal to their partners and typically mate for life, so buying a pair (or a trio) to start with is fairly common practice.
-We plan to purchase a pair of day old goslings and raise them.
+We plan to purchase a pair of day-old goslings and raise them.

 Some people choose to purchase a trio, which can work equally well.
 You simply purchase one gander and two geese to breed.
 In larger operations, you may pair up a few geese to each gander, but not typically more than a few.
-And for our small homestead a pair will provide us with plenty.
+And for our small homestead, a pair will provide us with plenty.

-Generally, you will purchase day old goslings in the late spring or early summer.
+Generally, you will purchase day-old goslings in the late spring or early summer.
 They will, of course, need a brooder without parents.
 And, just like ducklings, they aren’t fully waterproof at birth.

 By purchasing them in the late spring or early summer, though, they are infinitely easier to care for since the weather outside is favorable.
 You can put them out to forage and do their thing as long as they are fenced and it stays above 50 degrees.
 They can be brought in when the weather is cooler or, you can simply brood them in an outdoor brooder as long as the temperature isn’t too cold for them.
-We don’t care for keeping brooders in our house for long, so I prefer this.
+We don’t like keeping brooders in our house for long, so I prefer this.